spinnaker/roer/README.md

 ## pipeline

-Create or update a managed pipeline within an applicaiton:
+Create or update a managed pipeline within an application:

 ```json
 $ SPINNAKER_API=https://localhost:7002 \